 Launch the installer and follow the prompts.
 The installer is signed by Google LLC.

-- The default installation does not include the App Engine extensions required to deploy an
+- The default installation doesn't include the App Engine extensions required to deploy an

 gcloudcommands.
-These components can be installed using the Cloud SDK component manager.
+These components can be installed using the gcloud CLI component manager.

 - If your installation is unsuccessful